Helmholtz equation: Motivation and uses

 Separation of variables begins by assuming that the wave function u(r, t) is in fact separable:

 Substituting this form into the wave equation and then simplifying, we obtain the following equation:

 Notice that the expression on the left side depends only on r, whereas the right expression depends only on t.
 As a result, this equation is valid in the general case if and only if both sides of the equation are equal to the same constant value.
 This argument is key in the technique of solving linear partial differential equations by separation of variables.
 From this observation, we obtain two equations, one for A(r), the other for T(t):

 where we have chosen, without loss of generality, the expression −k^{2} for the value of the constant.
 (It is equally valid to use any constant k as the separation constant; −k^{2} is chosen only for convenience in the resulting solutions.)

-Rearranging the first equation, we obtain the Helmholtz equation:
+Rearranging the first equation, we obtain the (homogeneous) Helmholtz equation: